treefrogframework/treefrog-framework/docs/user-guide/en/controller/index.md

 ### About the Template System

 TreeFrog, so far, has adopted two template systems: **Otama**, and **ERB**.
 In ERB, code will be embedded by using <% .. %>.
-The Otama system has a little different treatment in Treefrog, because it completely separates the logic (.otm) and the presentation templates (.html).
+The Otama system has a little different treatment in TreeFrog, because it completely separates the logic (.otm) and the presentation templates (.html).

 * ERB uses file extension: xxx.erb
 * Otama uses file extensions: xxx.otm and xxx.html<br>(where 'xxx' is the action name)